 A: The brand new (2018) St. Monica School Innovation Center offers an outstanding array of modern technology resources in a setting for students to work and explore in a project-based setting.
-Mr. Reitman, the Director of Technology and Innovation, gives direct instruction and also helps classroom teachers implement innovative, 21st century lessons.
+Mr. Reitman, the Director of Technology and Innovation, gives direct instruction.
 All Jr. High students have their own Chrome Books, and the primary classrooms each house several Mac Books and access three I-Pad Carts.

 Q: Is on-site after-school childcare programming available to interested parents?

 A: Milestones, Programs for Children, provides on-site after-school childcare programming.